Hunting High and Low: Music

-Release and reception
+Release and critical reception

-Hunting High and Low was A-ha's breakout album.
-Upon its release in October 1985, Hunting High and Low peaked at number 15 on the Billboard's Top 200 album chart.
-The album granted A-ha international recognition.
-Hunting High and Low got 3× platinum status in the UK and Platinum status in the United States and Germany, and Gold status in Brazil, and the Netherlands.
+Hunting High and Low was a-ha's breakout album.
+Upon its release in June 1985, Hunting High and Low peaked at number 15 on the Billboard's Top 200 album chart.
+The album granted a-ha international recognition.
+Hunting High and Low achieved 3× platinum status in the UK and Platinum status in the United States and Germany, and Gold status in Brazil, and the Netherlands.
 The album reached No. 11 in the European top-100 albums sales chart.

-The album peaked at number 15 in the U.S., according to Billboard music charts.
+The album peaked at number 15 in the US, according to Billboard music charts.
 It peaked at number 2 on the UK Albums Chart (re-entered at number 83 in 2015), and hit 1 in Norway.
 The album has been certified platinum in the United States and 3× platinum in UK.
-On the Billboard 200, Hunting High and Low held the record for the highest-charting album by a Norwegian artist until Do It Again by Norwegian duo Röyksopp and Swedish singer Robyn (which peaked at number 14).
+On the Billboard 200, Hunting High and Low held the record for the highest-charting album by a Norwegian artist until 2014's Do It Again by Norwegian duo Röyksopp and Swedish singer Robyn (which peaked at number 14).

-Beginning with the single "Take On Me", A-ha's debut album sold spawned two number one hits.
-In the fall of 1986, "Take On Me" and "The Sun Always Shines on TV" were nominated for 11 MTV Video Awards combined, and A-ha won eight of these.
+Beginning with the single "Take On Me", a-ha's debut album spawned two number one hits.
+In the fall of 1986, "Take On Me" and "The Sun Always Shines on T.V." were nominated for 11 MTV Video Awards combined, and a-ha won eight of these.

-Tim DiGravina of AllMusic Guide said "It's a cohesive album with smart pace changeups, and it rarely fails to delight or satisfy a listener's need for a synth pop fix...
-One can't escape the feeling that Hunting High and Low is a product of the 1980s, but with highs like 'Take On Me' and 'The Sun Always Shines on TV,' and no lows in sight, A-ha's debut is a treat worth relishing."
+Tim DiGravina of AllMusic said retrospectively: "It's a cohesive album with smart pace changeups, and it rarely fails to delight or satisfy a listener's need for a synth pop fix...
+One can't escape the feeling that Hunting High and Low is a product of the 1980s, but with highs like 'Take On Me' and 'The Sun Always Shines on TV,' and no lows in sight, a-ha's debut is a treat worth relishing."
+Reviewing a 2015 re-issue of the album in The New York Observer, Ron Hart wrote, "Hunting High and Low enjoys a brilliance far beyond its iconic lead single 'Take On Me'.
+The influence of this album can be heard today through such bands as Coldplay and Wild Nothing just as the work of early synthpop groups like OMD and Aztec Camera informed [a-ha] in creating these 10 classic tunes."

-The album was also included in the book 1001 Albums You Must Hear Before You Die.
+The album was also included in the book 1001 Albums You Must Hear Before You Die (2006).

 The album has sold more than ten million copies worldwide.

-Hunting High and Low Tour

-In June 1986, A-ha began a world tour which went through to February 1987.
-The band had never played a single concert when "Take On Me" shot to No. 1 in America; soon it could boast a 16-country, 113-city tour under its belt along with countless interviews and television appearances.